 The Separateness of Persons Objection

-Play audio
+Play audio recording of content

 Introduction

-It’s widely agreed that self-interest (or prudence) calls for aggregating harms and benefits across different moments within one’s life, so as to maximize one’s overall well-being.
+It’s widely agreed that self-interest (or prudence) calls for aggregating harms and benefits across different moments within one’s life, to maximize one’s overall well-being.
 For example, visiting the dentist is prudent despite the immediate unpleasantness because it helps to avert greater harm to one’s future self.
-Aggregative consequentialist theories like utilitarianism go one step further: they aggregate harms and benefits between different people’s lives in order to maximize overall societal well-being.
+Aggregative consequentialist theories like utilitarianism go one step further: they aggregate harms and benefits between different people’s lives to maximize overall societal well-being.
 It can be worth imposing harms on some individuals, utilitarians claim, if that prevents greater harms to others.
 This leads some critics to claim that utilitarianism neglects the moral significance of the boundaries between individuals.

 This separateness of persons objection was stated most famously by John Rawls: